Bayesian Position Decoding¶

 print(f" mean_position shape: {result.mean_position.shape} (coordinates)")

-print(f" uncertainty shape: {result.uncertainty.shape} (entropy in bits)")
+print(f" uncertainty shape: {result.posterior_entropy.shape} (entropy in bits)")

 print(f" times shape: {result.times.shape if result.times is not None else 'None'}")